Near Montgomery Creek in Shasta County, California — The American West (Pacific Coastal)

 On Friday, California Division of Forestry officials called for another 850 firefighters to help battle the Shasta Blaze, dubbed the Fountain Fire because it was sighted from a roadside drinking fountain.
 (Submitted on August 9, 2016, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on August 17, 2016.
-This page originally submitted on August 9, 2016, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 145 times since then and 16 times this year.
+This page was last revised on August 29, 2020.
+It was originally submitted on August 9, 2016, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 212 times since then and 9 times this year.
 Photos: 1, 2, 3, 4. submitted on August 9, 2016, by Cosmos Mariner of Cape Canaveral, Florida. • Syd Whittle was the editor who published this page.